tardate/LittleArduinoProjects/README.md

-# 330 Little Electronics and Arduino Projects
+# 331 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [Power/Any2AnyPowerPack](./Electronics101/Power/Any2AnyPowerPack) - a 2.1mm DC adapter pack with battery bypass and any-polarity to any-polarity connectors.
+> Latest addition:sparkles: [PIC/GettingBlinky](./PIC/GettingBlinky) - Getting up and running building a PIC assembler project on MacOSX with a PIC12F675 development board.
+Let's get Blinky!

 Just my collection of electronics projects, many involving an Arduino in one way or another.